 Common Mistakes to Avoid

-One common mistake is adding too much mayonnaise at once.
-That can make the dip overly loose instead of creamy and scoopable.
+One common mistake is adding too much mayonnaise at once, which can make the dip too loose instead of creamy and scoopable.
+Another mistake is under-seasoning, since eggs need enough mustard, salt, and acid to bring out their best flavor.

-Using eggs that are still warm can also affect the texture, so cooled eggs usually work best.
+Using eggs that are still warm can also affect the texture, so cooled eggs work best.
+And do not skip the paprika on top, because it adds both flavor and that classic deviled egg look.

 Store leftover Deviled Egg Dip in an airtight container in the refrigerator.